 To Cooperate or Not to Cooperate, that is the Question

 Police and federal agents are notorious for trying to “flip” people by turning them into confidential informants.
 Cooperating with the police can include providing information regarding others’ illegal activities, performing controlled buys, wearing a wire or other surveillance technology, arranging meetings or introductions, testifying at a trial or grand jury, and more.
 The decision of whether to cooperate with law enforcement is fraught with danger and risk.
-There are cases where cooperation might be in the individual’s best interest; however, steps must be taken to ensure the cooperator benefits from promises and representations made by police or federal agents.
+In some cases, cooperation might be in the individual’s best interest; however, steps must be taken to ensure the cooperator benefits from promises and representations made by police or federal agents.
 So, if you are asking, “does it help to cooperate with the police?” you’ve come to the right place.

 Cooperation is Not Limited to Drug Cases

 The most common type of cooperation involves a person arrested for drug possession, intent to deliver, or delivery of a controlled substance.
 Investigators handling these matters are mandated to use confidential informants and work their way “up the chain of command” to get more prominent dealers or drug traffickers.
 In addition to drug cases, law enforcement officers also seek cooperation in the following types of cases:

 - RICO (Organized Crime or Gang Activity)